-Combined project management and maintenance arrangements for the Argyll, Highland and Orkney real time information systems have helped streamline delivery.
-This avoids duplication of effort across the delivery of intelligent transport system solutions to passengers across the Highlands and Islands.
+Combined project management and maintenance arrangements for the Argyll, Highland and Orkney real time information systems have helped streamline delivery and avoid duplication of effort across the delivery of intelligent transport system solutions to passengers across the Highlands and Islands.

-Severe Weather Information For Transport (SWIFT)
+Severe Weather Information for Transport (SWIFT)

-Following a number of severe winters in recent years, HITRANS has worked with its member Local Authorities to develop severe weather information systems on the strategic local road network.
-This compliments the Traffic Scotland information web portal which provides a vital service to both car drivers and public transport users in scheduling journeys and making travel plans in the face of this disruption.
+Following a number of severe winters in recent years.
+HITRANS have worked with its member Local Authorities to develop severe weather information systems on the strategic local road network to compliment the Traffic Scotland information web portal which provides a vital service to both car drivers and public transport users trying to plan journeys and make travel plans in the face of this disruption.

 The Traffic Scotland service provides the travelling public with real-time traffic information on the Scottish Motorway and Trunk Road network.
-It provides up-to-date information to the travelling public about current and planned road works, accidents, journey times, Live Eye Camera views, congestion, weather events, park and ride facilities, a carbon calculator etc. The website supports drivers in making informed choices as to the timing, routing and travel mode for current or future journeys.
+It provides up to date information to the travelling public about current and planned road works, accidents, journey times, Live Eye Camera views, congestion, weather events, park and ride facilities, a carbon calculator etc. The website supports drivers in making informed choices as to the timing, routing and travel mode for current or future journeys.
 It also signposts drivers to public transport options particularly when there is heavy demand on the network or adverse weather conditions.
 The website is supported by a telephone helpline operated by Traveline Scotland on a 24 hour per day 365 day of the year basis.